Workout your worries

 But depression and anxiety are complicated and different for everyone, as is managing them.
 So we’re not here to preach about exercise as a fix-all cure.
 But we do know from research that regular exercise can reduce stress and anxiety, and help people cope with the symptoms of mild to moderate depression.

-So being World Mental Health Day on 10 October, we thought we’d shed some light on how working out can help us lift the weight off our minds.
+We thought we’d shed some light on how working out can help us lift the weight off our minds.

 Moving boosts your mood

 Depression has a way of draining energy levels making it even harder to get up and get moving.
 But the good news is, regular exercise can be a super mood booster.

 Our minds and bodies are more joined up than we give them credit for.
 But what we do with and to our bodies can have a huge impact on our mental health.
 Time and time again studies have shown a direct link between physical activity and mental wellbeing.

 We all know that being more active has loads of health benefits.
 For a start, it helps prevent heart disease and diabetes, improves sleep and lowers blood pressure.
 High-intensity workouts release feel-good endorphins in our brains – nature’s own antidepressant.
 But regular, low-intensity exercise is where the sweet spot lies for tackling depression.

 Physically, this sort of activity promotes the growth of nerve cells that make new connections in the brain.
 The more switched on your brain, the better you feel.